Counter-Earth: Later

-In the 1st century A.D., after the idea of a spherical Earth had gained more general acceptance, Pomponius Mela, a Latin cosmographer, developed an updated version of the idea, wherein a spherical Earth must have a more or less balanced distribution of land and water, even though all known continents were in the northern hemisphere.
+In the 1st century AD, after the idea of a spherical Earth had gained more general acceptance, Pomponius Mela, a Latin cosmographer, developed an updated version of the idea, wherein a spherical Earth must have a more or less balanced distribution of land and water, even though all known continents were in the northern hemisphere.
 Mela drew a map which postulated a continental landmass in the unknown, southern half of Earth—the antipodes—below the equator and the tropics, climes which he believed uninhabitable and impassably hot.
 Mela ascribed the name "Antichthones" to the inhabitants of this continent.

 Modern era

 Philolaus's ideas were all eventually superseded by the modern realization that a spherical Earth rotating on its own axis was one of several spherical planets following the laws of gravity and revolving around a much larger Sun.
 The idea of a Counter-Earth waned after the heliocentric model of the solar system became widely accepted from the 16th century.
-In the contemporary world, "Counter-Earth" usually refers to a hypothetical planet with an orbit as Burch described, on the other side of the "Central fire"—i.e. the Sun.
+In the contemporary world, "Counter-Earth" usually refers to a hypothetical planet with an orbit as Burch described, on the other side of the "Central Fire"—i.e. the Sun.
 It cannot be seen from Earth, not because Earth faces away from the center, but because the Sun's great size blocks its view.
-It has been a recurring motif in science fiction, fiction—often serving as an allegory for the real Earth—and UFO claims.
+It has been a recurring motif in fiction—often serving as an allegory for the real Earth—and UFO claims.
 The 1968 Scientific Study of Unidentified Flying Objects headed by Edward Condon at the University of Colorado even included a "Numerical Experiment on the Possible Existence of an 'Anti-Earth'" as an appendix.